anjalia-12/Anjali-Aggarwal/README.md

 # Hello
-Hi I am a computer science student at Texas Tech Univeristy interested in software engineering.
+I am a computer science student at Texas Tech Univeristy interested in software engineering.